Convair F-106 Delta Dart: Development

-Antecedents
+Background

 The F-106 was the ultimate development of the USAF's 1954 interceptor program of the early 1950s.
-The initial winner of this competition had been the F-102 Delta Dagger, but early versions of this aircraft had demonstrated extremely poor performance, limited to subsonic speeds and relatively low altitudes.
+The initial winner of this competition had been the F-102 Delta Dagger, but early versions of this aircraft had demonstrated extremely poor performance, being limited to flying at subsonic speeds and relatively low altitudes.
 During the testing program the F-102 underwent numerous changes to improve its performance, notably the application of the area rule to the fuselage shaping and a change of engine, and the dropping of the advanced MX-1179 fire control system and its replacement with a slightly upgraded version of the MX-1 already in use on subsonic designs.
-The resulting aircraft became the F-102A, and in spite of being considered barely suitable for its mission, the Air Force sent out a production contract in March 1954, with the first deliveries expected in the following year.
+The resulting aircraft became the F-102A, and in spite of being considered barely suitable for its mission, the Air Force sent out a production contract in March 1954, under which the first deliveries were expected during the following year.

-By December 1951 the Air Force had already turned its attention to a further improved version, the F-102B.
-Initially the main planned change was the replacement of the A-model's Pratt & Whitney J57 (itself replacing the original J40) with the more powerful Bristol Olympus, produced under license as the Wright J67.
-By the time this would be available, the MX-1179 was expected to be available, and was selected as well.
-The result would be the "ultimate interceptor" the Air Force wanted originally.
-However, while initial work on the Olympus appeared to go well, by August 1953 Wright was already a full year behind schedule in development.
+By December 1951, the Air Force had already turned its attention to a further improved version, which was initially referred to as the F-102B.
+The main planned change was the replacement of the F-102A's Pratt & Whitney J57 (which had itself replaced the original J40) with the more powerful Wright J67 (a Bristol Olympus produced under license).
+By the time this engine would be available, the MX-1179 was expected to be available, and thus it was selected as well.
+The intended result would be the "ultimate interceptor" that the USAF had originally sought.
+However, while initial work on the Olympus design appeared to go well, by August 1953 Wright was already a full year behind schedule in development.
 Continued development did not resolve problems with the engine, and in early 1955 the Air Force approved the switch to the Pratt & Whitney J75.

-The J75 was somewhat larger than the J57 in the F-102A, and had greater mass flow.
-This demanded changes to the inlets to allow more airflow, and this led to the further refinement of using a variable-geometry inlet duct to allow the intakes to be tuned to best performance across a wide range of supersonic speeds.
-This change also led to the ducts being somewhat shorter.
+The J75 turbojet engine was a bigger engine than the J57 in the F-102A and it needed greater airflow in the engine.
+This demanded changes to the air inlets of the engine to allow more airflow and led to the further refinement of using a somewhat shorter variable-geometry inlet duct to allow the intakes to be tuned to best performance across a wide range of supersonic speeds.
 The fuselage grew slightly longer, and was cleaned up and simplified in many ways.
 The wing was slightly enlarged in area, and a redesigned vertical tail surface was used.
-The engine's 2-position afterburner exhaust nozzle was also used for idle thrust control.
-The nozzle was held open reducing idle thrust by 40% giving slower taxiing and less brake wear.
+The engine's two-position afterburner exhaust nozzle was also used for idle thrust control, held open to decrease thrust by 40%, resulting in slower taxiing and less brake wear.

-Production contract

-A mock-up with the expected layout of the MX-1179, now known as the MA-1, was inspected and approved in December 1955.
-With growing confidence that the aircraft was now improving, an extended production contract for 17 F-102Bs was sent out on 18 April 1956.
-On 17 June, the aircraft was officially re-designated as the F-106A.